BISHOP FALL HIGHBALL CRAGGIN' CLASSIC

 About Madaleine: Madaleine has been climbing since 1998 and guiding since 2002.
 She is a certified Rock Guide through the American Mountain Guides Association.
 An elite big wall free climber, she has led up to 5.13+ on 35-pitch routes on El Capitan in Yosemite, California and the Diamond of Longs Peak, Colorado.
 She has made several first or early ascents of 5.12/5.13 Grade VI (multi-day) climbs, often in female teams and in remote areas around the world.
 With any goal, she plays with a balance of adventure, fun and pushing herself to perform her best.
 Finding her sweet spot is a little different every day.
 She continues to be motivated for her personal climbing goals, and is honored to be guiding and coaching climbers of all levels to meet their own next wall.

+(SOLD OUT!)
 LIGHT AND FAST ALPINISM with Max Tepfer presented by CAMP Technical Adventure Equipment

 Light & Fast Alpinism is a topic near and dear to us at CAMP.
 As the manufacturer of the lightest piece of gear in nearly every category we offer, we have a particular kind of insight into the subject.
 The Light & Fast Alpinism clinics that we teach at events are designed to go deep into the skills, strategies, and tactics that help us distill the big mountains down to something we can climb faster and safer, ultimately allowing us to set our sights ever higher.